-In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-This ASU changes the accounting treatment for operating leases by recognizing both a lease asset and a lease liability, at the present value of the lease payments, in the statement of financial position.
+The FASB has issued ASU 2016-02, Leases (Topic 842) which changes the accounting treatment for operating leases by recognizing both a lease asset and a lease liability, at the present value of the lease payments, in the statement of financial position.
 Additional disclosures regarding key information about the leasing arrangements will also be required.
-FASB also issued ASU 2019-10 that deferred the effective date until the year ended March 31, 2022.